-After the adoption of gunpowder in European countries, municipal outhouses became an important source of raw material for the creation of saltpeter.
-In London, the contents of outhouses was collected every night by specific wagons and delivered to the nitrite bed.
+After the adoption of gunpowder in European countries, municipal outhouses became an important source of raw material for the creation of saltpetre.
+In London, the contents of outhouses were collected every night by specific wagons and delivered to the nitrite bed.
 When it arrived, it was laid into specially designed soil beds to produce earth rich in mineral nitrates.
-The nitrate rich-earth would be then be further processed to produce saltpeter, or potassium nitrate, an important ingredient in black powder that played a part in the making of gunpowder.
+The nitrate-rich-earth would then be further processed to produce saltpetre, or potassium nitrate, an important ingredient in a black powder that played a part in the making of gunpowder.

 The Modern Age saw cities and countries working at different rates when it came to sewage treatment:

 These days, the first world has a range of options available when it comes to sewage treatment.
 These include:

 Sewage has come a long way in the last 12,000 years thankfully!

 If you would like further assistance when it comes to wastewater treatment for your home in South-East Queensland, give Express Wastewater a call today at 1300 722 517.